smallwat3r/sketch/README.md

 In `~/.sketchconfig` you can enter your favourite text editor (ex: `vim`, `nano`, `subl` ...).
 If not specified, sketch check for `$EDITOR` if your env variables.
 If it still does not exists, then it defaults to vim.

-You can also chose the folder location from where your sketch files are archived.
+You can also specify the folder from where your sketch files will be archived.
+By default, Sketch archives the files under at  `$HOME/.local/share/sketch_dir` or `$XDG_DATA_HOME/sketch_dir`, all the files are named following this convention: `<incremental_integer>.sketch`.

 ```
 # .sketchconfig example file.